top of page

 DEN DISTURBANCE PREVENTION

 Safari and tour operators want to give their clients the best view of wild animals.
 However, this comes at a cost when dealing with painted dogs as these visitations often disturb the dens with mothers and pups.
 This disturbance will cause the dogs to abandon the den and move the pups.
 Each time this happens, it puts the pups at risk and can have detrimental effects on their survival.
-PDRT is working with tour operators and National Parks to minimize the impact of tours on den disturbance.
+PDR is working with tour operators and National Parks to minimize the impact of tours on den disturbance.

 COLLARS

 Painted dogs are collared during research trips in to the field for multiple reasons.
 Satellite tracking collars allow researchers to follow the movements of the pack as well as generate location and movement data.
 Reflective collars allow the dogs to be seen more easily on the road at night with vehicle headlights and can prevent them being hit by cars.
-PDRT designed anti-snare collars.
+PDR designed anti-snare collars.
 As they typically hunt prey within the undergrowth, they can be caught by wire snares around the neck and severely injure or kill the dogs.
 The anti-snare collar with its front facing prongs will snap snare wire if the dogs come across a snare in the bush.

 RESEARCH ARBORETUM FOR HABITAT RESTORATION

-The PDRT research arboretum aims to support effective sustainable pocket forests of sustainable indigenous species managed by local indigenous women.
+The PDR research arboretum aims to support effective sustainable pocket forests of sustainable indigenous species managed by local indigenous women.
 From within the community, we have a pool of workers who have been trained over the years in essential conservation building skills, utilising all resources available.
 This will establish the first research arboretum in Northwest Zimbabwe where an extensive variety of indigenous trees and companion shrubs are researched and grown for scientific, educational, and community value.

 This project teaches the investigation of tap root growth, seed weight, shape value, importance of companion planting and microbial associations among trees of different species.
 Understanding tap root growth with a view of selecting indigenous species that are better adapted to withstand climate change and microbial diversity will ensure resilience is developed through companion planting.
+Each seed is identified, its shape value analysed using ImageJ software, and its weight measured using a microbalance to get data on minimum shape value and weight of a seed that will successfully germinate.
+After germination, tap root growth is recorded at different time intervals.

 The project aims to help climate change mitigation, habitat restoration and increase communal livelihoods through investigation of reforestation success measures in degraded areas, creating islands of endemism through habitat restoration.